 Ease of Care

 In most respects, this is an extremely simple stove to care for.
 It's painted black, and its design is open and airy with no drip tray, so you don't have to worry about pesky spaces accumulating food bits.
-The windscreen can be awkward to carry around and store, but the legs come with a storage bag, which is a nice perk.
+However, that means tha you have to be mindful to pick up any food scraps that jump out of your pan, as these can attract critters, bugs, or bears.
+The windscreen can be awkward to carry around and store, but the legs come with a storage bag, a nice perk.

 Portability